amazingamazon/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+Survey questions:

+1. What parts of the workshop today were awesome for your learning?
+The workflows explanation was really helpful.
+I found remote repositories confusing before class and it was all cleared up during the explanation.
+It was also really awesome to work with a partner on making pull request.
+It's hard to understand in a video because it's just one person.
+There were plenty of TAs so I always felt like there was someone there to help me when I needed it.

+2. What parts of today's workshop could be improved for next time?
+I had done all of the pre-work, so the first half of the course was slow for me.
+I thought you guys worked through the techinical challenges well, though!
+I felt like the second half was harder and it felt kind of scrunched into the time slot.
+It would have been nice to have more time with this.
+A longer break after lunch was needed, too.

+3. On a scale of 1-10, how likely are you to recommend this workshop?
+7